MikeHopley/ftl-ships-strategy/index.md

 Early-game tactics are slightly different depending on enemy crew count.
 Assuming enemy weapons can hurt you, hack weapons.
 Against two crew, mind control the pilot when you fire the Chain Laser.
 But against three crew, mind control the weapons crew instead: this guarantees one point of system damage at 12.5 seconds.

+When completely safe and with a guaranteed crew-kill, damage the hull for surrender offers (as low as 2 hull).
+The safest way to do this is mind-controlling the pilot (on ships with level 1 piloting).

 ## Rock A

 You urgently need non-missile offence.
 A teleporter is often best, since you already have boarding crew and the Artemis.
 Failing that, get decent weapons.

 The Artemis has a 2-point weapons buffer, so consider delaying shield upgrades in the hope of hitting a good store.

+Use missiles as efficiently as possible.
+Destroy piloting with the Artemis to guarantee the Hull Missile will hit.
+Sometimes it might not be worth fighting a Zoltan ship.

 ### Balance Mod